lightning/bolts/02-peer-protocol.md

 negotiation begins.
 Each node chooses a fee it thinks is fair, and signs the close transaction with the `scriptpubkey` fields from the `shutdown` messages (along with its chosen fee) and sends the signature.
-The process terminates when both agree on the same fee, or one side fails the channel.
+The process terminates when both agree on the same fee or when one side fails the channel.

 1. type: 39 (`closing_signed`)